-Charles Alston was a sculptor, painter, artist, muralist, and teacher.
+Charles Alston was a sculptor, painter, artist, muralist and teacher.
 Alston was born in Charlotte, North Carolina but was raised in New York City.
 A graduate of Columbia University, Alston was an active member of his community.
-He started a boy’s camp called the Utopia House, where he became a mentor to fellow sculpture Jacob Lawrence.
+He started a boy’s camp called the Utopia House, where he became a mentor to fellow artist Jacob Lawrence.
 Alston became the director of the Harlem Hospital’s murals, as well as the first black supervisor of the Federal Art Project in 1935.
 By the end of 1936, two of his works had been featured in the Museum of Modern Art.
 His other prominent works include Portrait of a Man, Girl In A Red Dress, and Portrait of a Woman.

 Alex Wexelman contributed additional reporting to this article.